 Purchase a parking permit

 If you need to park on campus, we recommend you purchase a parking permit.
 If you live off campus and need to commute each day, you’ll want to purchase a commuter permit.
-Resident permits are available for students who live on campus and have at least a freshman class standing.
-If you don’t commute that often, you can purchase a bundle pack, which includes 10 one-day permits.
+Resident permits are available for students who live on campus.
+Although freshman residents are typically not eligible for campus parking, for the 2020-2021 academic year they may register for parking without applying for an exception.

 Park in your assigned lot

 This advice may seem simple (and it is), but if you park in your assigned lot, it takes away the guessing about where you can and can’t park.
 Don’t forget that your permit is valid for any section of your lot.
 For example, a Lot 1 permit is valid in Lot 1b, Lot 1c, Lot 1d, Lot 1e and Lot 1f.
-If you are unsure of your lot location and boundaries, search for it on UMD’s interactive web map.
+Our campus map page is an excellent resource if you need to locate your lot.

 Know your overflow

-Did you know that your permit actually counts for two lots?
+Did you know that your permit is valid in two lots?
 In addition to your assigned lot, your permit is valid in an overflow lot.
-For students, this is Lot 4b by Xfinity Center.
+For students, this is Lot 4.
 You may be directed to park in overflow if a special event or construction impacts your assigned lot.
 Pro tip: take the Shuttle-UM 105 Campus Connector from stop 23 by Lot 4b to the center of campus.

 Give yourself time to find a parking spot and get to class

 Parking on campus gets easier as everyone settles into their routine during the first month of classes.
 While you’re getting acclimated to your schedule, we recommend you factor time into your commute for parking and walking to your destination.
 Traffic on campus picks up during class changes, so try to arrive before or after this time if you can.

 Don't leave your car with the flashers on